entropyxyz/entropy-docs/docs/06-Sign.md

 - The SDK method which does this is [`Entropy.sign`](https://entropy-api-docs.vercel.app/entropy-js/classes/core.default.html#sign).

+For details on how signatures are actually created, see [Threshold Signature Scheme](ThresholdSigningScheme).

+## Original signing process

 The signing process has been recently updated and there are currently two versions implemented.
 The newer version allows the user to more directly interact with the threshold servers and is faster.

-## Original signing process

 ![Signing Flow](/sequenceDiagrams/signing.svg)